ciddy0/pathreview/JOURNAL.md

 **Tier:** [ ] Tier 1 [x] Tier 2 [ ] Tier 3

 **Problem summary:**
-The service layer in `core/services/` is entirely undocumented — none of its public methods carry docstrings, so a reader has to infer each method's parameters, return shape, and failure modes from the implementation.
-This matters more here than in most modules because the services sit between the API routes and the database models, so they are the layer a new contributor reads first when tracing a request.
-A successful fix adds Google-style docstrings (description, Args, Returns, Raises) to every public method in `profile_service.py` and `review_service.py`, accurately describing the exceptions each one actually raises rather than restating the method name.
-The issue also lists `core/services/notification_service.py`, but that file does not exist in the current tree — worth confirming on the issue before starting.
+The service layer sits between the API routes and the database models, so it is the code a new contributor reads first when tracing a request — but its functions document themselves only with a one-line summary, with no statement of what they take, what they hand back, or how they fail.
+The issue describes this as having "no docstrings," which is slightly off: all eight public functions do have a short summary line, so the actual gap is the structured Args / Returns / Raises sections, not the docstrings themselves.
+That gap matters most around error behavior, which is genuinely inconsistent across the layer and invisible from the signatures: `delete_profile` rolls back and re-raises on failure, while `process_review` swallows its exceptions, marks the review `failed`, and returns `None` — a caller cannot tell those apart without reading both bodies.
+A successful fix gives every public function in `profile_service.py` and `review_service.py` a Google-style docstring whose Raises section reflects the control flow that is actually there, so callers can reason about failure without opening the implementation.
+One thing to confirm on the issue first: it lists `core/services/notification_service.py`, which does not exist in the current tree.

 **Branch name:** `docs/119-core-services-docstrings`